atharefaridi/atharefaridi/README.md

 ## Hi there 👋
+I’m Athar Faridi, a dedicated Software Application Architect and Full Stack Developer with a passion for innovation and a love for the freedom of digital nomadism.
+My expertise spans both on-premise and cloud applications, allowing me to provide versatile and comprehensive solutions tailored to meet diverse business needs.With a wealth of experience across multiple technology stacks, I specialize in crafting innovative solutions that drive business success.
+My journey has taken me around the world, allowing me to collaborate with diverse teams and clients while delivering top-notch digital products and services.

+- 🔭 I’m currently working on multiple projects like Trekohike.tech , daSalon , Solppreneursguide etc..
+- 🌱 I’m currently learning GCP
+- 💬 Ask me about : Solution Design , Application Architecture , Digital On-Boarding , Marketing Solutions etc...
+- 📫 How to reach me: atharfaridi@outlook.com | atharrazafaridi@gmail.com

+- ⚡ Fun fact: atharfaridi.com
 <!--
 **atharefaridi/atharefaridi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.